 Santoral (Church Forum)

-Information, in Spanish, about hundreds of saints and blesseds, via alphabetical links at
+Information, in Spanish, about hundreds of saints and blesseds, via alphabetical and chronological links at

 Short Biographies of Saints and Blesseds of the Catholic Church

 Treasure trove of information and pictures (photos/paintings), in Norwegian language, at http://www.katolsk.no/biografier/historisk/helgener